Race for PACE to fill Manatee River with at least 15K ducks

 But that’s exactly what scores of volunteers have been trying to do over the last six months to raise money for PACE Center for Girls of Manatee County, whose mission is to help get girls back on track through education, counseling, training and advocacy.

-The rubber ducks in this case are all going to be launched at 5 p.m. on Saturday into the Manatee River at The Pointe at Tarpon Pointe Marina, 215 Eighth St. E., Bradenton and float along for prizes for their adopted parents in the Eighth annual Lucky Ducky Race for PACE.
+The rubber ducks in this case are all going to be launched at 3:30 p.m. on Saturday into the Manatee River at Caddy’s at the Pointe, 215 Eighth St. E., Bradenton and float along for prizes for their adopted parents in the Eighth annual Lucky Ducky Race for PACE.

 A $5 donation to PACE’s main annual fund-raiser buys the donor one duck, an official adoption paper and a chance to win the grand prize of a two-year lease on a new Chevrolet Cruz from Cox Chevrolet/Mazda in Bradenton or a $6,000 cash option if their duck is the first qualifying duck to finish the race and be gathered in the duck trap.